home-assistant/developers.home-assistant/docs/external_api_server_sent_events.md

 ### Python

-> Will no longer work with the new Authentication system.

 If you want to test the server-sent events without creating a website, the Python module [`sseclient` ](https://pypi.python.org/pypi/sseclient/) can help.
 To install (assuming Python and pip3 are already installed):

 ```bash